The terrain was really rocky it must have been very difficult to attacking soldiers to cross in the dark, when it was wet.

 When he returned he’d said simply we won’t have any more trouble from him.
 The stark reality of war, this isn’t John Wayne.

 Nearby, this grassy area is where a helicopter made 5 trips ferrying injured men back to the field hospital (including Robert Lawrence featured in the BBC Drama Tumbledown).

-He had no night vision equipment.
-At one point, the helicopter skids became tangled on a fence and the pilot had to fly backwards, 5 feet from the ground in the dark, to free the helicopter.
+The pilot had no night vision equipment.
+At one point, the helicopter skids became tangled on a fence and the pilot had to fly backwards, 5 feet from the ground in the pitch black, to free the helicopter.

 As the Scotts guards reached the top, the sun was rising and they could sea Port Stanley.